Atelier Slow Medium

 Gel Medium will increase the transparency and brilliance of Global Colour Acrylics without altering the smooth impasto consistency.

 An excellent binder for powdered pigments, sand, sawdust etc, as well as being an ideal glue for attaching heavy objects to a hard surface.

-Global Gel Medium dries to a smooth satin finish but can be mixed with water or any other Global Medium for a wide range of effects.
+Global Gel Medium dries to a smooth gloss finish but can be mixed with water or any other Global Medium for a wide range of effects.

 Gels can be thought of as colorless paint, as they are composed of 100% acrylic polymers similar to acrylic paint.
 They can also act as adhesives in collage and mixed media that dry to form continuous films with excellent flexibility with chemical, water and UV resistance.

 GOLDEN Mediums offer artists infinite control of changing acrylic colors.
 Use Mediums to control transparency, viscosity and surface sheen.?
 Mediums can be thought of as colorless paints, as they are composed of similar polymers as are the acrylic paints.
 They are the "glue" or binder that dry to form continuous, durable films.
 They are made of 100% acrylic polymers, which have proven to have excellent flexibility and chemical, water and ultraviolet radiation resistance.